As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-Users are free to try out Amazon RDS.
-In fact, there's no minimum criterion to use the tool.
-You can pay for the availed resources via On-Demand method.
-It may sound complicated, but you can instantly calculate your monthly bill with the AWS Simple Monthly Calculator.
+Users are free to try Amazon RDS with the AWS Free Tier.
+Beyond that, there's no minimum criterion to use the tool.
+You can pay for the availed resources via On-Demand pricing or Reserved Instances for cost savings.
+You can instantly calculate your monthly bill with the AWS Simple Monthly Calculator.

-The latest version of the Oracle RDBMS tool encompasses larger databases, takes less space, can be used with a VPN, is more secure, and quickly processes data.
-It is, in fact, one of the most effective object-relational DBMS tools.
+The latest version of the Oracle RDBMS (Oracle Database) tool encompasses features for larger databases, takes less space (with advanced compression), can be used with a VPN, is highly secure, and quickly processes data.
+It is, in fact, one of the most effective and feature-rich object-relational DBMS tools, widely used in large enterprises.You can run Oracle RDBMS on various platforms, from a PC to a high-powered supercomputer.
+The active designs, for instance, trigger a dedicated referential integrity system within the software.
+Oracle is a top database system for mission-critical applications.

 Pros

-• You can create partitions to have better administrative control over your data
+- You can create partitions to have better administrative control and performance over your data.

 Cons

-• The price range of the tool is discouraging for small businesses
+- The price range and licensing complexity of the tool can be discouraging for small and medium-sized businesses.

 Cost Structure

-The cost of this tool can vary based on the type of business you have and your existing software solutions, so you will have to contact Oracle’s customer support to get information on pricing.
+The cost of this tool can vary significantly based on the edition (Standard Edition 2, Enterprise Edition), chosen options, number of users/processors, and your existing software solutions.
+You will have to contact Oracle’s sales team or a licensed reseller to get information on pricing.

 Pros

-• Automated selection and copy mechanism for different types of data types
+- Automated selection and copy mechanism for different types of data.

-• Users can create custom templates or use built-in templates for projects.
+- Users can create custom templates or use built-in templates for SQL scripting.

 Cons